bryanaka/mailer/readme.md

 This error occurs when you try to access the resource via a Request Method that isn't allowed.
 All API calls in this app are only available through a POST request

+Example:

+    {"errors":[{"message":"This resource only responses to a POST request.
+Please refer to the documentation"}]}